ehsan11100/AdGuard/Configuration.md

       disallowed DNS clients.
 If this list has entries, AdGuard Home will drop requests from these clients.
 Note that this field is ignored if there are entries in `allowed_clients`.

       See also the note in the [Docker wiki page][docker-conf] about using this property within a container.

     - `blocked_hosts`: The list of domain names, wildcards or filtering rules to match requests that shouldn't be processed at all.
-These wiil be ignored by statistics and query log as well.
+These are ignored by statistics and query log as well.

       See also the note in the [Docker wiki page][docker-conf] about using this property within a container.